navin1111/RL_CIA/README.md

-# CIA Projects: Recommendation System and Grid Navigation
+# RL_CIA: Recommendation System and Grid Navigation

 ## Overview
 This repository contains two projects focused on different applications of reinforcement learning: